harrison7/startup/conflictTest.md

-This is a conflict test, I made another change
+This might be a conflict test, I made one change
 Here is change 2
 I love C S 260